On This Page

 Its measurable and powerful effects may reflect how CBT, in its own way, is like medication—with its laser focus on symptom relief, it can take effect and produce measurable results faster than other therapeutic methods.

-For more information on the different therapy methods, including how they work and which conditions and circumstances each method is best suited to address, you can read our article “Which Therapy Method Is Right for Me?”
+For more information on the different therapy methods, including how they work and which conditions each method is best suited to address, you can read our article “Which Therapy Method Is Right for Me?”

 New insights emerge each year, and the best way to ensure that you’re receiving evidence-based treatment is to review the latest developments in the research.